 07 of 12

-We hit the clothes in January, now is a good time to go back in and organize your clothes.
-This means a lot of decluttering.
-Think about donating or consigning clothing, shoes and accessories that you no longer wear. it's also a good time to repair winter or fall clothing.
+Though you cleaned out your closets in January, now is a good time to go back into both your closets and chests of drawers to organize your clothes.
+Organizing clothing requires a lot of decluttering.
+Think about donating or consigning clothing, shoes, and accessories that you no longer wear.
+It's also a good time to repair winter or fall clothing.

 08 of 12

 It's a good time to add in or tweak daily routines during this typically quiet summer month.
 A routine can be a very powerful weapon in the fight for productivity and can be customized to your current life.
 Think of a routine you'd like to begin following.
 Choose a new or different routine for the morning, afternoon, night, or one that spans the entire day.